JustinYuShaohang/HTProject/README.md

-This is sprint boot application with rest controller displaying some texts.
+This is sprint boot application with rest controller displaying text message

--build project
-./gradlew build
+Whenever the code is committed and pushed to github it will trigger the ci pipeline workflows as specified in the ci.yml file.
+It will compile, then build the docker image and then push the docker image to the Dockerhub.

-- if build project locally
+- To build project locally
   gradlew build (windows)
   gradle build (macOs)

+The local url is: http://localhost:8080/
+It should show "Welcome to this page"

 -build docker image, execute from root docker build -t {image name}

 - to pull the docker image from docker hub

-  docker pull justinyushaohang/ht-project-image:v1

-  docker pull justinyushaohang/ht-project-image:v1.1

-  docker pull justinyushaohang/ht-project-image:v1.2
+  docker pull justinyushaohang/ht-project-image:latest